 The Congregation decided to establish Mary Aikenhead Ministries partially as a result of the changing realities for the Congregation and partially in response to the demands and increasing complexity within the ministry works.
 Above all is the desire to ensure that the works of the Sisters continue, grow and flourish in the future through the enhancement of lay leadership.

 Do I need permission to use the Mary Aikenhead Ministries crest?

-Yes, any facility wishing to use the crest should obtain written permission from Mary Aikenhead Ministries.
+Yes, any facility wishing to use the crest is required to obtain written permission from Mary Aikenhead Ministries.
 Read more about this in the Visual Identity Guidelines.

 Are there specific Protocols in place for events and blessings within Mary Aikenhead Ministries facilities?

 Yes, a Protocols document has been prepared for all Mary Aikenhead Ministries facilities.
-Download a copy of the Protocols please click here.
+To download a copy of the Protocols please click here.

 When did Mary Aikenhead Ministries commence?

 The official commencement date was July 1st, 2009.
-Ritual handovers then took place in Brisbane on July 21st, Sydney on July 22nd (am) and Melbourne on July 22nd (pm).
+Ritual handovers then took place in Brisbane on July 21st, Sydney and Melbourne on July 22nd.
 These dates were chosen to commemorate the 151st anniversary of the death of Mary Aikenhead.

 Where are the Ministry offices located?